Blue-water navy: From green-water to blue-water

 TCG Anadolu (L-400) and the TF2000-class destroyers will provide blue-water operational capabilities for the Turkish Navy.
 Baykar MIUS Kızılelma is a jet-engined UCAV designed to operate on TCG Anadolu.
 Its maiden flight took place on December 14, 2022.

 While considered to be a green-water navy, the Japan Maritime Self-Defense Force is undergoing transition to develop blue-water capabilities.
 It began in 1981 when Prime Minister Zenkō Suzuki put forward a new doctrine requiring the JMSDF to expand its operations by 1,000 miles for defense of the nation's sea lines of communication.
 To respond to the growing blue-water requirements, the JMSDF has been developing impressive capabilities, most notably the creation of destroyer flotillas centered on large helicopter destroyers (such as the Hyūga-class helicopter carrier) and large Aegis-equipped destroyers.
 The first Japanese post-WWII overseas naval air facility was established next to Djibouti-Ambouli International Airport; it supports a number of Lockheed P-3 Orion maritime patrol aircraft.
 It was then decided to operate F-35B fighters on board the Izumo-class, a development of the Hyūga-class, and by July 2021 JS Izumo had completed modifications for this purpose, followed by an operational test using the U.S. Marine Corps F-35B in October.

 The Republic of Korea Navy also has ambitions to develop blue-water capabilities.
 In 2001, the South Korean President, Kim Dae-jung, announced plans to build a "Strategic Mobile Fleet".
 The plan includes the construction of up to three s, with a ski-jump for the operation of V/STOL jet fighters being considered for the second vessel currently under construction.
 On 3 December 2021 the National Assembly passed the budget to fund a fixed-wing aircraft carrier tentatively named CVX-class aircraft carrier capable of operating F35B, expected to enter operations possibly as early as 2033.

 The Brazilian Navy is experiencing a "shift in maritime priorities" with ambitions of developing a blue-water navy.
 While the navy maintains a mix of capabilities enabling it to operate in the wider South Atlantic Ocean, the Brazilian government wishes to be recognized as "the leading maritime power in the Southern Hemisphere" and is seeking to develop a modern naval shipbuilding industry.

-The Iranian Navy aims to develop blue-water capabilities: in July 2016, it announced plans to establish a presence in the Atlantic Ocean, and as of May 2021 has sent ships into the region.